OutSystems/docs-product/src/security/impact-factory-settings.md

 A Content Security Policy (CSP) helps to prevent attacks from untrusted sources.
 Your policy should detect and mitigate these attacks.

 For OutSystems to adhere to security guidelines, the use of unsafe-inline and unsafe-eval directives is now optional.
-These changes in behavior are controlled by Factory Configuration settings.
+This change applies to OutSystems Platform version 11.28.0 and higher and Factory Configuration version 11.2.1 and higher.
+The change in behavior of the directives are controlled by Factory Configuration settings.
 By default the settings are enabled and set to True, meaning the platform adds these directives.

 <div class="warning" markdown="1">